-Getting rid of an old or used computer is becoming common these days.
-Technology is progressing at such a rate that the traditional desktop computer is becoming obsolete after no more than 2 years.
+Getting rid of an old or used computer is a challenge, especially since technology is progressing at such a rate that desktops or laptops are obsolete before they start slowing down.
 As a computer enthusiast, I am constantly upgrading one computer component after another and I often find my room littered with old computer parts, wondering to myself “what do I do with all this?”
 Well, I decided enough was enough and I found my options for getting rid of an old computer or recycling old computer parts.
 There are some options for the detritus.

 Sure, your computer is old, and all of the computer companies are quick to remind you of that.
 But, there are some steps you should take before giving that over-sized paperweight (desktop or laptop) the old heave-ho: